 The School’s research

-Research within Cardiff Law School can be broken down into four Thematic Groups:
+Research within Cardiff Law School can be broken down into five Thematic Groups:

 Governance & Constitutionalism includes the Wales Governance Centre, Centre for Law and Religion, Centre for European Law and Governance and Centre for Human Rights and Public Law.
 Links with other disciplines include European Studies and Religion.